Sophisss/OpenSearch/README.md

 # OpenSearch
-This project contains the OpenSearch configuration using Docker Compose, along with the documentation that will help you get started with the project.
+This project contains the OpenSearch configuration using Docker Compose, along with documentation to help you get started quickly.

 ## **What is OpenSearch?**
 OpenSearch is an open-source search and analytics suite designed to provide a scalable and high-performance solution for managing and querying large volumes of data.
 It is a fork of Elasticsearch and Kibana, developed by Amazon Web Services (AWS) and maintained by the community.

 ### **Key Features:**
-- **Full-text Search** 🔍: Ability to perform advanced search queries on large volumes of data.
+- 🔍 **Full-text Search**: Ability to perform advanced search queries on large volumes of data.
-- **Scalability** 📈: OpenSearch is designed to scale horizontally, enabling the management of huge amounts of data.
+- 📈 **Scalability**: OpenSearch is designed to scale horizontally, enabling the management of huge amounts of data.
-- **Aggregations** 📊: Allows performing advanced data analysis through aggregations and statistics.
+- 📊 **Aggregations**: Allows performing advanced data analysis through aggregations and statistics.
-- **Interactive Dashboards** 📉: OpenSearch Dashboards provide a web-based visualization and analysis interface.
+- 📉 **Interactive Dashboards**: OpenSearch Dashboards provide a web-based visualization and analysis interface.

+## **Project Overview and Objectives**
+This project aims to explore and evaluate OpenSearch, focusing on its core functionalities and integrations.
+The key goals include:
+- 🔍 **Observability Analysis**: Understanding how OpenSearch handles observability and its relation to OpenTelemetry.
+- 📊 **Feature Exploration**: Examining OpenSearch’s capabilities, including search, analytics, and visualization.
+- 🤖 **AI/ML Support**: Investigating the AI/ML functionalities provided by OpenSearch, such as anomaly detection.
+- 🎯 **Hands-on Deployment**: Setting up OpenSearch locally using Docker Compose to experiment with its features.

 ## **How to Set Up OpenSearch Locally with Docker Compose**
 To run OpenSearch on your local environment, you can use Docker and Docker Compose.
 Below are the steps to configure and start OpenSearch using the `docker-compose.yml` file provided in this repository.

 ### **Prerequisites**
 Ensure you have the following tools installed on your system:
-1. [Docker](https://www.docker.com/get-started) 🐳: Required to run OpenSearch containers.
+1. [Docker](https://www.docker.com/get-started) 🐳 - Required for containerized OpenSearch deployment.

+   - Verify installation:

+     ```bash
+       docker --version
+       ```
-2. [Docker Compose](https://docs.docker.com/compose/) 🛠️: For managing multi-container applications.
+2. [Docker Compose](https://docs.docker.com/compose/) 🛠️ - For managing multi-container applications.

+   - Verify installation:

+     ```bash
+       docker-compose --version
+       ```

 ### **Setup Instructions**